XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 ItemDetails

-Accepted deposit methodsElectronic funds transfer, bill payment, cheque, transfer from another brokerage
+Accepted deposit methodsElectronic funds transfer, bill payment, cheque deposit, brokerage transfer

-Required documentsGovernment-issued photo ID, proof of address (plus extra for certain account types)
+Required documentsGovernment-issued photo ID, proof of address (utility bill, bank statement)

 Opening procedure